Mercersburg, Pennsylvania: Tuscarora School District

 The Tuscarora School District covers an area of 201 sqmi, stretching north-south from just south of 40 degrees north latitude to the Maryland border and from east of the 78 degree west longitude line to just west of Chambersburg.
 The district is located within the borders of Franklin County in south-central Pennsylvania.
 It includes the borough of Mercersburg and Montgomery, Peters, St. Thomas and Warren townships.
 The school district primarily encompasses a rural agricultural area with a total population of approximately 17,000 people.

 The district consists of four K-5 elementary schools (Saint Thomas, Mountain View, Mercersburg, Montgomery), one grades 6-8 middle school (James Buchanan MS) and one grade 9-12 high school (James Buchanan High School).
 Tuscarora, the name of the mountain on the western boundary, was named for the Tuscarora Nation, an Iroquoian-speaking tribe.
 They had lived in this area for a period after migrating from the Carolinas about 1713 after disastrous warfare.
 They continued to migrate north to present-day New York, where about 1722 they declared their migration over.
 They were accepted as the sixth nation of the Iroquois League, or Haudenosaunee, the powerful confederacy of five nations that occupied much of the territory west of the Hudson River and into northern Pennsylvania.

 Colonists adopted the Lenape language term for Conococheague Creek, which flows through the district on its way from the Path Valley south to the Potomac River.
 The local Delaware people, properly known as Lenape, named it for "clear water".

 Mercersburg Academy

 Mercersburg Academy is an independent college preparatory school that was founded in 1893.
 It has produced several Rhodes scholars, three Medal of Honor recipients, a Nobel laureate, two Academy Award winners, and 54 Olympians (including 12 gold medalists).
 Its campus, located east of the square in downtown Mercersburg, spans 300 acre.
 It has 430 students (grades 9-12) from 26 states and 40 nations.

 Marshall College

 Marshall College was founded in Mercersburg in 1836.
-It later merged with Franklin College, in Lancaster County.
-It is known for the Mercersburg Theology of the Presbyterian Church.
+It later merged with Franklin College, in Lancaster County (today, Franklin & Marshall College ("F&M")).
+It is known for the Mercersburg Theology of the German Reformed Church.